Adopted by the Board of Directors as of November 8, 2017

 - Violations of a person’s rights under law.

 No Reporting Individual who in good faith reports a violation of this Whistleblower Policy shall suffer intimidation, harassment, discrimination, retaliation, or other adverse consequences.
-An individual who retaliates against a Reporting Individual who has reported a violation in good faith is subject to discipline up to and including removal from the office or from the Board of Directors or termination of employment.
+An individual who retaliates against a Reporting Individual who has reported a violation in good faith is subject to discipline up to and including (as may be applicable) removal from the office or from the Board of Directors or termination of employment.
 This policy is intended to encourage and enable Reporting Individuals to raise serious concerns within the Community Foundation prior to seeking resolution outside of the organization.

 Acting in Good Faith